modxorg/Docs/en/developing-in-modx/advanced-development/custom-manager-pages.md

  To create an Action, go to System -> Actions.
 Right-click your Namespace from the 'Actions' tree and select "Create Action Here.
 In the modal window enter your controller name (call it "index" for now), choose the namespace and set the parent controller to "No Action".

-<div class="info"> Note: in MODX 2.3, actions are no longer necessary (or possible to set up through the manager interface for that matter) and instead of creating the action, you pass your Menu to the right namespace and give it an action name, which is the name of your controller. </div> Now that we have the Action set up, we can create a menu item.
+ Note: in MODX 2.3, actions are no longer necessary (or possible to set up through the manager interface for that matter) and instead of creating the action, you pass your Menu to the right namespace and give it an action name, which is the name of your controller.

+ Now that we have the Action set up, we can create a menu item.
 This menu item contains the title and description you can see in the top menu and is linked to the Action, which handles loading the controller (we'll get to the controller in a second).

  Again in System > Actions you should see a tree with all the menu items available.
 Right click on an existing menu item and choose "Place Action Here" to add a menu item.
 As you would typically place CMPs under the Components menu, right click that one.